 - The Kid (1921) movie review: An homage to unconventional families mixed with some pointed social commentary, Charles Chaplin’s directorial feature debut is a sentimental comedy-drama that remains just as moving nearly nine decades after its initial release.

 The Kid movie review: Charles Chaplin’s beautifully acted feature debut remains a moving homage to unconventional families

-Although I have never been much of a Charles Chaplin fan, The Kid is one sweet picture.
+Although I have never been much of a Charles Chaplin fan, The Kid, Chaplin’s first feature-length effort, is one sweet picture.
 In fact, it’s the only Chaplin movie I would want to watch over again.
 (Note: This commentary refers to Charles Chaplin’s own 1972 re-edit, which runs 53 minutes.)

 Penned by Chaplin, the story is a simple one: A poor, unwed mother (frequent Chaplin leading lady Edna Purviance) abandons her newborn son in an expensive car parked in front of a mansion, thinking some rich person will find and adopt him.